Millennials now constitute the largest workforce and consumer segment in the United States.

 Highlighting the energy sector’s global footprint in innovation and technology is key.

 That goes beyond promoting traditional energy companies’ renewable energy holdings.
 It requires employers to demonstrate that they are not our grandpa’s oil and gas company.
-Positioning the energy sector as a highly innovative, rapidly advancing technological force is essential to winning over the millennial workforce.
+Thus, positioning the energy sector as a highly innovative, rapidly advancing technological force is essential to winning over the millennial workforce.